Frank Sinatra Jr.: Kidnapping

 The kidnappers demanded that all communication be conducted by payphone.
-During these conversations, Frank Sr. became concerned that he would not have enough coins, which prompted him to carry 10 dimes with him at all times for the rest of his life; he was even buried with 10 dimes in his pocket.
+During these conversations, Sinatra's father became concerned that he would not have enough coins, which prompted him to carry 10 dimes with him at all times for the rest of his life; he was even buried with 10 dimes in his pocket.

-At the time of the kidnapping, Frank Sr. and the Rat Pack were filming Robin and the 7 Hoods.
-The stress of the kidnapping, in addition to the assassination of Sinatra's close friend John F. Kennedy just a few weeks prior to the kidnapping, caused Sinatra to seriously consider shutting down production completely, although the film was ultimately completed.
+At the time of the kidnapping, Sinatra's father and the Rat Pack were filming Robin and the 7 Hoods.
+The stress of the kidnapping, in addition to the assassination of his close friend John F. Kennedy just a few weeks prior to the kidnapping, caused Sinatra's father to seriously consider shutting down production, although the film was ultimately completed.

 Career

-By his early teens, Sinatra was performing at local clubs and venues.
-At age 19, he became the vocalist for Sam Donahue's band.
+By his early teens Sinatra had begun performing at local clubs.
+At the age of 19, he became the vocalist for Sam Donahue's band.
 He also spent considerable time with Duke Ellington, learning the music business.

 Sinatra spent most of his early career on the road.
-By 1968, he had performed in 47 states and 30 countries, had appeared as a guest on several television shows, including two episodes of The Smothers Brothers Comedy Hour with his sister Nancy, hosted a 10-week summer replacement series for The Dean Martin Show, had sung with his own band in Las Vegas casinos, and had been the opening act for bigger names at other casinos.
+By 1968, he had performed in 47 states and 30 countries, had appeared as a guest on several television shows including two episodes of The Smothers Brothers Comedy Hour with his sister Nancy, hosted a 10-week summer replacement series for The Dean Martin Show, had sung with his own band in Las Vegas casinos, and had been the opening act for bigger names at other casinos.
 During that time, he gained a reputation for rigorous rehearsals and demanding high standards for his musicians.